jawshan/VEDB/README.md

 # VEDB
 Goal#1
-Finding the first-time window of head shake and nod
+Finding the Max FFT window of head shake and nod

+Ind_visualization_angular_vel.py for checking individual sessions data

-#Step1: Use angular_vel.py to get the angular velocity and time stamp Excel files
+#Step1: Use angular_vel_normalized_resampled_090525.py to get the angular velocity and time stamp Excel files

-#Step 2: Use MaxAndFirstShake_sliding_fft.py to get the first-time window of head shake and nod.
-This code takes the angular velocity and timestamp Excel workbooks as input and runs sliding window FFT to find the time window of the first headshake/nod.
+#Step 2: Use xl2_fft_090525.py to get the max FFT window of head shake and nod.
+This code takes the angular velocity and timestamp Excel workbooks as input and runs sliding window FFT to find the time window of the max headshake/nod.